 33) Name Address Phone Number in hCard / Schema.org

 We’ve seen great boosts just from implementing schema mark-up on our websites.
 This is the way of the future... keep a lookout for this topic in the future and the importance it will play to your website rankings.

 Find out more about schema mark up here: www.schema.org

 34) Quantity of Citations from Industry Relevant Domains

 Relevance has been a big hit ever since the Penguin algorithm hit the scene and yes it counts for local too.
 A citation in an industry-specific directory could give you some serious ranking power.

 35) Quantity of Citations from Locally-Relevant Domains

-We’ve seen in our testing that Google does look at where your links are coming from, and we’ve seen extra boosts and long term results by having citations form local relevant domains.
+We’ve seen in our testing that Google does look at where your links are coming from, and we’ve seen extra boosts and long-term results by having citations from locally relevant domains.